HuwCheston/Jazz-Jitter-Analysis/README.md

 ## Citation

-If you use our code, please cite it in the format given in `CITATION.cff` in this repository.

-If you use our dataset, please cite it in the format given in the `CITATION.cff` file contained in the [Zenodo deposit](https://doi.org/10.5281/zenodo.7773824)

-If you reference our paper, “Leader-Follower Relationships Optimize Coordination in Networked Jazz Performances”, please cite it in the format below:
+If you reference any aspect of this work, please cite it in the format below:

 ```
 @unpublished{jazz-jitter-analysis,
   author = "Cheston, H. and Cross, I. and Harrison, P.",
-  title  = "Leader-Follower Relationships Optimize Coordination in Networked Jazz Performances",
+  title  = "Coordination Strategies in Networked Jazz Performances",
   note   = "In preparation",
   year   = "2023"
 }